 Our thoughts sometimes move faster than we do, they intermingle, disturb us and ultimately create confusion within us.
 Most of the time it is not possible to meditate in the workplace, so we look forward to the end of the day to have a moment of intimacy that would allow us to enter into a meditative state.
-It is not necessary to be sitting in a suit to meditate.
+It is not necessary to be sitting cross-legged to meditate.
 You can indeed make every moment of daily life a moment of meditation.
 Of course, you will not arrive at the same depth in your calm, nevertheless, you will manage to create a certain calmness.

 To do this, you simply need to become aware of your breathing, even while you are working.
 The idea is to give a sense of control by slowing down your breathing.
 On the one hand, you will be able to take away some of the confusing thoughts while feeling a certain satisfaction.